khadas/khadas_docs/linux/source/vim4/EraseEmmc.md

 <div class="tab-pane fade show" id="interupt" role="tabpanel" aria-labelledby="interupt-tab">

-This approach is suitable for all products that use the Amlogic SoC:
+This erasure method is suitable for all products that use the Amlogic SoC:

-1. Carry out normal upgrading via [USB-C Cable](InstallOsIntoEmmc.html) or [TF Card](InstallOsIntoSdusb.html).
+1. Carry out eMMC flashing via a [USB-C cable](InstallOsIntoEmmc.html) or [SD card](InstallOsIntoSdusb.html).
 2. Manually interrupt the upgrading process (forcefully disconnect after 15% is recommended).
-For example, unplug the USB-C cable or the TF card.
+For example, unplug the USB-C cable or eject the SD card.
-3. Power on your VIM again, and you'll find that all the data on the eMMC has been erased.
+3. Power on your SBC again, and you'll find that all the data on the eMMC has been erased.

 </div>
 <div class="tab-pane fade show" id="cli" role="tabpanel" aria-labelledby="cli-tab">

-This approach is suitable for a VIM that has Linux installed:
+This erasure method is suitable for an SBC with Linux installed:

 1. Power on and boot up.
-2. Open a terminal, and run `dd` to fill your bootloader partition with zeros:
+2. Open a Terminal, and run `dd` to fill your bootloader partition with zeros:

 ```bash
 root@Khadas:~# dd if=/dev/zero of=/dev/bootloader